VEkh/hottspot-taobot/cpp/sandbox/doc/performance-1.md

 * This approach of the max loss has a couple advantages:
   1. It isn't just a magic number loss percentage that can be triggered during early morning volatility.
-  2. It gives ToaBot sufficient time (usually 1-3 hours) to win, which it usually has by the time volatility and volume have significantly diminished.
+  2. It gives TaoBot sufficient time (usually 1-3 hours) to win, which it usually has by the time volatility and volume have significantly diminished.
   3. It will help cap losses to reasonable levels so that routine and mega wins